gopaycommunity/gopay-identification/source/includes/en/_objects.md

 ----------------|-----------------------|-------------
-verified|Holds whether the face verification was successfull|boolean [source](#source)|Specifies the way of how the face image was provided|string relDocumentNumber|Relation to document number which was the face image compared to|string ip|IP address|string dateReceived|Date when the face image was acquired|string, yyyy-mm-dd HH:MM:SS:MS
+verified|Holds whether the face verification was successfull|boolean [source](#source)|Specifies the way of how the face image was provided|string ip|IP address|string
+dateReceived|Date when the face image was acquired|string, yyyy-mm-dd HH:MM:SS:MS